shivannis/xandr-docs-public/xandr-docs/digital-platform-api/segment-loads-report.md

 1. `GET` the report data from the Report Download service.

     To download the report data to a file, make another `GET` call with the Report ID, but this time to the **report-download** service.
-You can find the service and Report ID in the url field of the previous `GET` response.
+You can find the service and Report ID in the `url` field of the previous `GET` response.
 When identifying the file that you want to save to, be sure to use the file extension of the `"format"` that you specified in your initial `POST`.

     ```
     curl -b cookies -c cookies 'https://api.appnexus.com/report-download?id=07af1282c9485adcef49c95fa5d7496b' > /temp/segement_load.csv
     ```

-### Viewing daily metrics for segment `184531`
+### View daily metrics for segment `184531`

 1. Create the JSON request for the report.